Create new score

 To change any text, see Text editing.
 To add a missing Title (or other text item), use the menu Add → Text → Title (or other text item)

-To add, delete, or change the order of instruments, use the menu Edit → Instruments... or press I.
+To add, delete, or change the order of instruments, use the menu Edit → Instruments... or press I. This opens the Instruments dialog which has the same commands as the Chose Instruments dialog in the New Score Wizard (see above).

 The second screen of the new score wizard allows you to choose a template to create a new score from (see above for details).
 To create a score using this method, click on a template instead of the "Choose Instruments" option.
 Continue and finish the new score wizard as usual.